mapmeld/fortran-machine/README.md

 - authors of <a href="http://fortranwiki.org/fortran/show/FLIBS">FLIBS</a> (Arjen Markus and Michael Baudin)
 - Ricolindo Carino and Arjen Markus's Fortran FastCGI program and tutorial - in many ways this started as an update to this tutorial :  http://flibs.sourceforge.net/fortran-fastcgi-nginx.html
 - String utils by George Benthian http://www.gbenthien.net/strings/index.html
+- <a href="https://github.com/branning">Philip Branning</a> for improving and documenting the install process, especially the SQLite parts

 ## Create an Ubuntu server